karthikAdaptavant/git-test/README.md

 Updated the readme

-I have updated the readme
+I have updated the readme.
+I am 3rd change